League of Legends Pro League

 The League of Legends Pro League (LPL) is the top-level professional league for League of Legends in China.
 The first season of the LPL was the 2013 Spring season.
 The top three finishers of the playoff tournament receive automatic bids to the League of Legends World Championship.
 Playoffs are an eight team single elimination with each step a best-of-five series.
 The total prize pool is ¥2,350,000.
 In 2014 Riot Games began providing an English language broadcast.
 The format is modeled after the League of Legends Champions Korea format in South Korea.
 In September 2015 it was announced that Riot Games was in negotiations with Tencent to take over operations of the league.
 In 2019, Riot Games and Tencent created joint venture, TJ Sports, to focus on all League of Legends esports business in China, including tournament organizing, talent management, and venues.

 Format

 For the 2015 spring season the LPL adopted a best-of-two series.
 Teams compete in a double round robin.

 From 2017 to 2018, the league used the same format as the EU LCS for selecting regular season groups.
 The highest ranked teams from the previous split headed the groups with other teams being selected.
 Matches were also best-of-three.

-The LPL has used the following format since 2019:
+The LPL has used the following format from 2019 to 2021: